Maligned By Trump, White House Reporters Hold Subdued Annual Gala - UrduPoint

 It is normal for presidents to attend the evening -- a formal occasion where the dress code is tuxedos and gowns -- to congratulate distinguished journalists on their work, deliver a jokey speech and enjoy close-to-the-bone gags from a comedian picked by the organizers.

-Trump gave the gala a wide berth during his first term, and has announced he will not be attending once again.
-The president is instead attending Pope Francis's funeral in Rome.
+Trump, who gave the gala a wide berth during his first term, had announced he would not attend once again.
+The president instead attended Pope Francis's funeral in Rome.

-Neither will there be a comedian to entertain the guests -- a roster of hundreds of journalists, politicians, lobbyists and the occasional celebrity who is supposed to lend star power to the so-called "Nerd Prom."
+Neither was there a comedian to entertain the guests -- a roster of hundreds of journalists, politicians and lobbyists.

 The WHCA said it had decided to cancel comic Amber Ruffin to ensure that the focus would be on awards and scholarship rather than political division.